Skip to content

 1. Delete previous deployments, if necessary.

-2. Check out the autonomy deploy build command documentation to learn more about its parameters and options.
+2. -ltm stands for "use local Tendermint node".
+Check out the autonomy deploy build command documentation to learn more about its parameters and options.

 This will create a deployment environment within the ./abci_build folder with the following structure: